banditoth/eVehicleStartupLog/README.md

 ## Description

-Mobile app idea for the digitisation of the launch log of trial numbers in Hungary
+Mobile app idea for the digitisation of the launch log of trial number plates in Hungary

 ## Remarks